ivans-innovation-lab/my-company-documentation/README.md

 You will find the value of an architecture pattern language - specifically you will gain knowledge about many different patterns, and you will better understand the relations between them.
 This will enable you to make better discussions \(monolithic or microservices\).

-You will learn how to visualise, document and explore  software architecture.
+You will learn how to visualize, document and explore  software architecture.

 You will get your hands dirty with the code - we will implement fully functional monolithic application first, and after that we will migrate to alternate microservices architecture.
 You will find the answers on